Hamiltonian Floer theory on surfaces: Application: Positively transverse foliations from Floer theory

 \section{Application: Positively transverse foliations from Floer theory}

 In this section, we turn our attention to the structure of the moduli spaces of Floer cylinders for a Floer regular pair $(H,J)$, and their relation to the capped braid-theoretic topology of $\Per{H}$.
-The main result in this section is that there is a certain topological condition that one may place on capped braids formed by collections of elements of $\Per{H}$ --- which we call being \textit{maximally unlinked relative the Morse range} --- such that whenever $\hat{X} \subset \Per{H}$ satisfies this property, we may construct a singular foliation $\mathcal{F}^{\hat{X}}$of $S^1 \times \Sigma$ having singular leaves precisely the graphs of loops $x$ such that $\hat{x} \in \hat{X}$ and with regular leaves parametrized by annuli of the form $(s,t) \mapsto (t,u(s,t))$ for $u \in \widetilde{\mathcal{M}}(\hat{x},\hat{y};H,J)$ some Floer cylinder, with $\hat{x}, \hat{y} \in \hat{X}$.
+The main result in this section is that there is a certain topological condition that one may place on capped braids formed by collections of elements of $\Per{H}$ --- which we call being \textit{maximally unlinked relative the Morse range} --- such that whenever $\hat{X} \subseteq \Per{H}$ satisfies this property, we may construct a singular foliation $\mathcal{F}^{\hat{X}}$of $S^1 \times \Sigma$ having singular leaves precisely the graphs of loops $x$ such that $\hat{x} \in \hat{X}$ and with regular leaves parametrized by annuli of the form $(s,t) \mapsto (t,u(s,t))$ for $u \in \widetilde{\mathcal{M}}(\hat{x},\hat{y};H,J)$ some Floer cylinder, with $\hat{x}, \hat{y} \in \hat{X}$.
 Owing to the fact that the regular leaves are parametrized by (projections of the graphs of) Floer cylinders, $\mathcal{F}^{\hat{X}}$ is \textit{positively transverse} to the vector field $\partial_t \oplus X^H$, and can be used to induce a singular foliation $\mathcal{F}_0^{\hat{X}}$ on $\Sigma$ itself, which is \textit{positively transverse in the sense of Le Calvez} (see Le Calvez's work in \cite{LeC05} and \cite{LeC06}).
 Thus, the results in this section may be viewed as providing a way to construct foliations of Le Calvez-type by purely Floer-theoretic considerations.
 Moreover, we show that $\mathcal{F}_0^{\hat{X}}$ is a singular foliation \textit{of Morse type}, and that $\mathcal{F}^{\hat{X}}$ may be viewed as a Morse-Bott foliation associated to a finite-dimensional reduction of the action functional $A^{\hat{X}} \in C^\infty(S^1 \times \Sigma)$.
-This provides us with Morse-theoretic models for those parts of the Hamiltonian Floer complex lying in the homologically non-trivial range. \\ \\ \textsection \ref{FoliatedSectorsSubsection} studies the relationship of $\widetilde{M}(\hat{x},\hat{y};H,J)$ to the topology of the capped braid $\lbrace \hat{x}, \hat{y} \rbrace$ and deduces conditions under which the maps $(s,t) \mapsto (t,u(s,t)) \in S^1 \times \Sigma$, $u \in \widetilde{M}(\hat{x},\hat{y};H,J)$, provide a smooth foliation of some subset $W(\hat{x},\hat{y}) \subset S^1 \times \Sigma$.
-We call $W(\hat{x},\hat{y})$ a \textit{foliated sector}.
-That such moduli spaces can be used to construct such foliated sectors is essentially due to Hofer-Wysocki-Zehnder in \cite{HWZ99} (see also \cite{HWZ03}).
-In an effort to understand how these foliated sectors may be glued together to form a singular foliation of $S^1 \times \Sigma$, \textsection \ref{LinkingAndTheFloerComplex} introduces the notion of capped braids $\hat{X} \subset \Per{H}$ which are \textit{maximally unlinked relative the Morse range}, and associates to each such capped braid a chain complex $CF_*(\hat{X};H,J)$ which is not quite a subcomplex of $CF_*(H,J)$, but whose differential counts Floer cylinders which run between orbits in $\hat{X}$ --- equivalently, once the existence of the singular foliation $\mathcal{F}^{\hat{X}}$ is established, the differential counts the `rigid' leaves of $\mathcal{F}^{\hat{X}}$ which run between the graphs of orbits of index difference $1$. \textsection \ref{ConstructingFoliationsSection} establishes the existence of the foliation $\mathcal{F}^{\hat{X}}$ and some of its basic properties, which imply in particular that $CF_*(\hat{X};H,J)$ has a Morse-theoretic model, given by a finite-dimensional reduction of the action functional. \textsection \ref{Sec: Consequences2} concludes with some novel consequences for the structure of Hamiltonian isotopies on surfaces, and a short discussion of the relationship between the singular foliations we produce and those appearing in Le Calvez's theory of transverse foliations.
+This provides us with Morse-theoretic models for those parts of the Hamiltonian Floer complex lying in the homologically non-trivial range.